The baby name Dean covers a lot of territory in just a single syllable.

 Thanks to Sarah for suggesting our Baby Name of the Day.

-The last use is the one that remains most familiar today.
+The last use is the one that stuck, an occupational name.

-In some cases, it led to the surname Dean.
+In at least some cases, it led to the surname Dean.

 But Dean can also come from the Old English denu – valley.
-That makes the baby name Dean a place name and nature name, too – at least some of the time.
+That makes the baby name Dean a place name and nature name, too.
+Other uses – like the Forest of Dean, in Gloucestershire, might refer to Danes, as in Vikings.
+And it’s possible that Dene started out as a nickname for longer names, too.

 A dean had a place in Christian religious settings.
 But it also sounds the same as deen, an Arabic word that translates as faith.
 It’s also spelled Din.